Teach kids to fight back

 - Self-defence training is not all kung fu, it is raising awareness about possible abuse

-May 20, 2018-As an empowerment self-defence trainer and sociologist, I teach young girls and women to defend themselves from different types of abusers and educate them about unnaturally constructed gender roles in a so-called patriarchal society.
+As an empowerment self-defence trainer and sociologist, I teach young girls and women to defend themselves from different types of abusers and educate them about unnaturally constructed gender roles in a so-called patriarchal society.
 In this regard, I was invited to Padma Kanya Bidyashram Higher Secondary School, Dilli Bazaar to take part in a panel discussion with other experts and children on the topic ‘Child abuse and prevention’.
 One girl asked me how small girls and boys could defend themselves from potential abusers who are much bigger than them.
 Self-defence training is not all about kicking, punching and fancy moves seen in martial arts movies.
 It is about raising awareness, educating children about possible abuse, identifying the abuser and finally reporting to the right place for protection and help.

 Every single day, there are media reports about small children being sexually abused by adults.
 Child abusers are crossing all boundaries of human norms and values, morality, ethics and religious faith.
 Most of the time, abusers target very young children, below the age of five to eight years.
 At that age, children are too young to understand the difference between right and wrong.
 Our teaching methodology is also wrong.
 We teach our children to obey elders and not fight back.
 So children think that elders are supposed to be their protector and caretaker and that they are supposed to trust them, but they become confused when this does not happen in reality.